The molecular collection is a state-of-the-art facility designed to safeguard the world’s genetic material for future research.

 Molecular collections are a unique and valuable resource with the capacity to store genetic material for generations to come.

-This molecular collection strives to represent global biodiversity and contains material from a wide range of different taxonomic groups from around the world.
+This collection contains genetic material from a wide range of different taxonomic groups from around the world.

 The genetic sequences of organisms stored in this collection contain a wealth of information, including the organism’s evolutionary history, resilience to global changes and their relationship to other organisms and the environment.